How marijuana affects your athletic performance

 One of the most well-known aspects of marijuana is its relaxing qualities.
 When taken in moderate doses, the substance relaxes both body and mind, setting the mood for a soothing slumber.

-Tokers assert that smoking weed affects athletes thanks to these tranquil properties.
+Tokers assert that smoking weed affects athletes thanks to these tranquillising properties.
 They claim that it eases anxiety, stress, and depression conditions that inhibit peak performance.
 And that by using marijuana, they are calmer and have better control over their nerves.

-The risks regarding marijuana for athletes
+The risks of marijuana for athletes

 Does weed hurt athletic performance?